-Gannett Peak holds many distinctions.
-It is the highest peak in the Rocky Mountain range outside of Colorado and is considered by some to be the most difficult state high point except for Mount McKinley in Alaska.
+Gannett Peak is the highest peak in the Rocky Mountain range outside of Colorado and is considered by some to be the most difficult state high point except for Mount McKinley in Alaska.
 It's also surrounded on three sides by four different glaciers; Gannett (north side), Minor (western side), Dinwoody and Gooseneck (southeastern side).
-Gannett Peak is also the most remote state highpoint in the lower 48 states, situated deep in the Wind River Range and well hidden from most of the main highways in Wyoming.
+Gannett Peak is also the most remote state highpoint in the lower 48 states, situated deep in the Wind River Range.
 There are two main routes to the mountain, the easiest is longer but avoids having to climb up and over a large steep mountain pass.
 The route I took was the faster "standard" route but the pass turned out to be a real pain.
 For most, it is a 2 day hike to the base of the pass, then a day to climb the peak, followed by another day or two out.
 I only had 3 days so it was 18.5 miles in the first day in order to ascend the mountain the following morning.

 Find your way to Pinedale, Wyoming.
 On the east end of town at the road bend, is Fremont Lake Road heading north into the Winds.
 Take this road 14 miles to the end at the large Pole Creek Trailhead and Elkhart Ranger Station and campground.